 Since the acquisitions, TTG has continued to invest in its affiliate companies with expansions of the Majestic Industries, GH Tool and TTG Automation facilities as well as a new building for serving the Alpha Integration team.
 Additionally, there have been multiple equipment upgrades across all the facilities, which can be found in more detail via our news page.

-The company now has more than 1-million combined square feet of manufacturing space and employs approximately 600 people in 12 facilities across Michigan, Missouri, Ohio, Georgia and Tennessee as well as a sales office in China.
+The company now has more than 1 million combined square feet of manufacturing space and employs approximately 600 people in 12 facilities across Michigan, Missouri, Ohio, Georgia, Tennessee, and California as well as a sales office in China.
 With sales of $191,000,000, it ranks as the largest provider of tooling in the United States.

 Tooling Technology was founded in Fort Loramie, Ohio.